Allen McReynolds

 Allen McReynolds (November 7, 1877 - September 29, 1960) was an American politician from Carthage, Missouri, who served in the Missouri Senate.
 He served in the Missouri National Guard.
 McReynolds was educated in Missouri public schools and at the University of Missouri.
-In 1940, he ran for the Democratic nomination for governor of Missouri.
+In 1940, he ran for the Democratic nomination for governor of Missouri as a reformist opposed to the urban machines of Bernard F. Dickmann in St. Louis and Tom Pendergast in Kansas City.
 His daughter Helen Elizabeth married George Rozier, a state senator from Jefferson City, Missouri.